-If you go through my Twitter feed, you’ll see that I was given a link to a complaint form which I have since then filled out.
-However, I’m not sure how effective that will be since their site is horrible.
-I’ve sent it three times and once through Facebook messenger as I have yet to receive any kind of confirmation email.
+If you go through my Twitter feed, you'll see that I was given a link to a complaint form which I have since then filled out.
+However, I'm not sure how effective that will be since their site is horrible.
+I've sent it three times and once through Facebook messenger as I have yet to receive any kind of confirmation email.
 On top of that, the negative comments on their Facebook page have given me no hope.
 I should have just taken the train and will do so the next time I decide to take a trip to Bruxelles from Paris.
-OUIBUS should change their name to NONBUS.
-Don’t be taken by the cheap fares.
-It’s tempting, I know.
-Still, with all the drama that comes with the ticket, I’d rather pay more and have peace of mind.
+OUIBUS/BlaBlaBus should change its name to NONBUS.
+Don't be taken by the cheap fares.
+It's tempting, I know.
+Still, with all the drama that comes with the ticket, I'd rather pay more and have peace of mind.
 Avoid at all costs, or it will cost you!

 Here are links to other reviews: